bonigarcia/webdrivermanager/README.md

 * http://localhost:4041/edgedriver : To download the latest version of *MicrosoftWebDriver*
 * http://localhost:4041/iedriver : To download the latest version of *IEDriverServer*

-These requests can be done using a normal browser.
+These requests use HTTP GET and can be done using a normal browser.
 The driver binary is automatically downloaded by the browser since it is sent as an attachment in the HTTP response.

 In addition, configuration parameters can be specified in the URL using query arguments.
 The name of these arguments are identical to the parameters in the ``webdrivermanager.properties`` file but skipping the prefix ``wdm.`` (see [configuration](#webdrivermanager-api) section).
 For instance: